freeCodeCamp/freeCodeCamp/guide/english/agile/chickens-versus-pigs/index.md

 depending on how much they have at stake.

 On the other hand, many team members are chickens.
 For example, the client or a high-level project manager would not really be impacted by the failure of the project.
-They are interested in its success, and might make contributions, but have lower stakes and thus have significantly less commitment to the project.
+They are interested in its success and might make contributions, but have lower stakes and thus have significantly less commitment to the project.

 You should strive to be a pig rather than a chicken.
 You can benefit from (but should not rely on) the chickens in order to minimize risk and